BenZhang/au_state_select/README.md

 # AuStateSelect

-Provides a simple helper to get an HTML select list of Austraila states.
+Provides a simple helper to generate HTML select list of Austraila states.
 Compatable with Rails 3 & 4.

 ## Installation